-CIG enables NRCS to work with other public and private entities to accelerate technology transfer and adoption of promising technologies and approaches to address some of the nation's most pressing natural resource concerns.
-CIG will benefit agricultural producers by providing more options for environmental enhancement and compliance with Federal, State, and local regulations.
-NRCS administers the CIG program which requires a 50-50 match between the agency and the applicant.
-CIG is offered as both a nationwide and a state program:
+Natural Resources Conservation Service (NRCS) administers CIG.
+CIG enables NRCS to work with other public and private entities to spur technology transfer and adoption of promising technologies and approaches to address some of the nation's most pressing natural resource challenges.
+CIG, which is voluntary, will benefit agricultural producers by providing more options for environmental enhancement and compliance with federal, state, and local regulations.
+Grantees must work with producers and forestland owners to demonstrate innovative approaches to improve soil health, air and water quality, conserve energy and enhance wildlife habitat in conjunction with agricultural production.
+CIG requires a 50-50 match between the agency and the grantee.
+The extremely competitive CIGs are offered nationally and statewide.

 South Carolina applicants can apply to the National program, the State program, or both programs.

-2014 South Carolina State CIG Application Package Materials
+South Carolina State CIG Application Package Materials

 If you encounter any problems with the files provided on this page, please contact Sabrenna Bryant at 803-765-5419.

 The following documents require Adobe Acrobat or Microsoft Word

 2016 SC State Component of CIG (Application) (PDF; 14 MB) NEW!

 CIG Supporting Documents for Applicants

 For more information, please visit National CIG Homepage